bloveless/BubbleFilter/README.md

 **selectedTagCallback**: This function will be called with the currently selected tags after a tag is selected or removed. **default** is and undefined function.
 The callback will do nothing until this is populated.

 **closeButtonClass**: The close button next to the tag in the bar will have an icon with this class added next to it.
 This is the button that removes the tag from the selected filters.
 NOTE: I'm using font-awesome in the demo so the **default** class is 'fa fa-close'.

+**scrollToInput**: Scroll the window back to the input area after a filter has been selected. **default** is true.

+**scrollOffset**: When scrolling back to the input sometimes there is a floating menubar in the way or you might want some leeway for the input area, this will scroll to the input area and leave this many pixels between the input area and the top of the page. **default** 90.

 **tags**: This is a javascript object of tags that will be displayed in the dropdown when the bubble filter div is clicked on.